 World wide, there are some 150 species of Maple, distributed throughout the Northern hemispheres’ Temperate Forest Zone.
 About two-thirds of them are in Eastern Asia.

-Ten maple species are native to Canada.
+Ten maple species are native to Canada (plus the Freeman Maple which is a naturally occuring hybrid).
 We would like to provide you with information on these ten native maples that grow from Newfoundland & Labrador westwards to the Pacific coast.

 Click images for more information (PDF)